 Your traits are not only determined by your genes!

 How much your genes influence each trait wildly varies based on the trait.
-For example, physical appearance traits like hair color, hair texture, and tanning ability tend to be heavily influenced by your DNA.
+For example, physical traits like hair color, hair texture, and tanning ability tend to be heavily influenced by your DNA.
 There’s not much you or your environment can do to change those traits.

 On the other hand, traits like personality and intelligence traits are highly influenced by a number of factors not related to your DNA, like education, nutrition, lifestyle habits, effort, etc. For example, Cannabis Use (a personality trait), is only 11% genetically determined.